Mr. Popper's Penguins

 by Richard Atwater · Florence Atwater

 Mr. Popper's Penguins by Richard Atwater · Florence Atwater is assigned in US schools at grades 3–5, with a Lexile measure of 910L.
-It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 2 curriculum references and 5 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Mr. Popper's Penguins is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.